donalcarr/DC_Anscombe_dataset/README.md

 **Commits** in the initial weeks of the project were mostly completed at weekends with research carried out during the week i.e. commits to Github were not added daily

-**Bibliography** contained in the jupyter notebook is a reference to articles/ sites vistied or where a direct quote was used
+**Bibliography** contained in the jupyter notebook is a reference to articles/ sites visited or where a direct quote was used

 ## How to view assignment/ run notebook